ErikLarsson82/grannleveransen/README.md

-# grannleveransen.se / isolations-hjälpen
+# grannleveransen.se
-Hack the Crisis Sweden prototype for matchmaking - grannleveransen.se / isolations-hjälpen
+Hack the Crisis Sweden prototype for matchmaking - grannleveransen.se

 ## To run locally
-Install node on your machine.
+* Install node on your machine.
+* Run ```npm install``` to install dependencies locally
-Run ```npm install``` in repositiory folder
+* Run ```npm start``` in repositiory folder

-Run ```npm run start``` to start a local webserver.
-It prints the URL to visit in your browser.
+Run ```npm run dev``` to start a local webserver for development.
+It will open a tab for you in your browser and use hot-reload.

 ## To deploy
-You need access, ask Erik Larsson to deploy to heroku
+You need access, ask Erik Larsson or Tim Fredriksson to deploy to heroku

 ### Sanity check in terminal
 Run these commands in git bash terminal to make sure everything is installed on your local machine